googlemaps/gmp-firebase-extensions/firestore-geo-functions/POSTINSTALL.md

 This extension adds extra information based on the frields provided.

-#### Lat/long generation
+#### Latitude/longitude generation

-Add a new document with an `address` field and add the full addresss of the location.
+Add a new document with an `address` field and add the full address of the location.

 The extension will automatically add the `longitude and longitude` of the address.